Inside the terror at Mariupol’s bombed theater: ‘I heard screams constantly’

 “We knew there was food there,” he said.
 Police and military dropped off supplies.
 There was a fire hydrant that people used for water.
 They cut down a nearby fence for firewood to cook on.

 “I thought it wouldn’t be possible for someone to bomb that place,” said Vladislav.
-He said he was 30 feet inside the main door when blast hit at around 10 a.m.
+He said he was 30 feet inside the main door when the blast hit at around 10 a.m.

 “I just heard the bang,” he said.
 He ended up on the floor — not sure if he instinctively took cover or was knocked down by the explosion.

 “I followed people out,” he said.
-A video posted online on Friday showed people covered in dust making their way a stairwell in the theater, including a woman carrying a young baby.
+A video posted online on Friday showed people covered in dust on a stairwell in the theater, including a woman carrying a young baby.

 “We went into the basement from the other side,” said Vladislav.
 “It wasn’t damaged.”